hercychang/prep-step-1/part4-numbers/arithmetic_operators.md

 The `+`, `-`, `*`, `/`, and `**` symbols are **operators**, a subset of methods
 that can use a special syntax.
 We'll soon learn what makes their syntax special.
 For now their syntax should be intuitive.
-Try running these in the Repl.it shell.
+Try running these one line at a time in the Repl.it shell.

 <iframe frameborder="0" width="100%" height="500px" src="https://repl.it/GD3i/14?lite=true"></iframe>